- For professional or program travel occurring July 1st - October 31st.

 - Travelers are responsible for submitting all required receipts to the College for processing of the travel expense claim and for reimbursement.

-- The College asks that all required receipts be received in the College Office for processing at least two (2) weeks after return from travel.
+- The College asks that all required receipts be received in the College Office for processing at least two (2) weeks after return from travel, be clearly labeled and submitted in an orderly fashion.

 - Requesting revisions to approved and submitted travel expense claims to add Department funding after travel is complete is strongly discouraged.
 Approval of such revisions will require justification by the Department Chair.